michael2012z/BitBible/markdown/KJV/files/Deut.md

 18. But thou must eat them before the Lord thy God in the place which the Lord thy God shall choose, thou, and thy son, and thy daughter, and thy manservant, and thy maidservant, and the Levite that is within thy gates: and thou shalt rejoice before the Lord thy God in all that thou puttest thine hands unto.

-19. Take heed to thyself that thou forsake not the Levite as long as thou livest upon the earth.as long…: Heb. all thy days
+19. Take heed to thyself that thou forsake not the Levite as long as thou livest upon the earth.

 20. When the Lord thy God shall enlarge thy border, as he hath promised thee, and thou shalt say, I will eat flesh, because thy soul longeth to eat flesh; thou mayest eat flesh, whatsoever thy soul lusteth after.